IngoKl/clcl2021-discord-bot/README.md

 4. Copy the `default.yml` file and add your token (see step 1)
 5. Run the basic bot using `python bot.py your_config.yml`

+If you don't want to connect to an actual server, you can use the `experiment.py` to play with the bot locally.

 ## Features

 This basic bot includes three demonstrative features: